jamespfennell/transiter-ny/README.md

 - The alerts for the subway are not in the GTFS Realtime feeds; they're in an XML feed.
-Apparently it's some kind of standard 'SIRI' XML format, but because it's XML based there's no chance on earth I'll ever natively support it in Transiter.
+Apparently it's some kind of standard 'SIRI' XML format, but because it's XML based there's no chance on earth it will ever be natively supported in Transiter.
      A custom parser for this XML feed is needed and contained here.

 ### Why do you vendorize the GTFS realtime proto-buffer module?